-- · All conservation policies contained in Section 6 of the revised CMP are to be implemented over a period of 5-10 years with ongoing conservation and maintenance of the estate in accordance with the CMP thereafter. - A detailed landscaping plan is to be prepared by an experienced heritage landscape consultant, which is to include implementation of the relevant CMP policies. - A Heritage Agreement is to be made with the NSW Heritage Council to ensure ongoing maintenance and conservation of the Femhill estate. - The European archaeological site within the proposed eastern subdivision area (remains of slab hut) is to be managed in accordance with the recommendations of an archaeologist - The Aboriginal archaeological sites within the proposed western and eastern subdivision areas are to be managed in accordance with the recommendations of the Austral Archaeology reports.
+- All conservation policies contained in Section 6 of the revised CMP are to be implemented over a period of 5-10 years with ongoing conservation and maintenance of the estate in accordance with the CMP thereafter. - A detailed landscaping plan is to be prepared by an experienced heritage landscape consultant, which is to include implementation of the relevant CMP policies. - A Heritage Agreement is to be made with the NSW Heritage Council to ensure ongoing maintenance and conservation of the Fernhill estate. - The European archaeological site within the proposed eastern subdivision area (remains of slab hut) is to be managed in accordance with the recommendations of an archaeologist - The Aboriginal archaeological sites within the eastern subdivision area is to be managed in accordance with the recommendations of the Austral Archaeology reports.